Ravindu-Yasas-Nagasinghe/KEPP/README.md

 # KEPP
-[CVPR 2024 - Under Review] KEPP: Why Not Use Your Textbook?
+[CVPR 2024] KEPP: Why Not Use Your Textbook?
 Knowledge-Enhanced Procedure Planning of Instructional Videos

 This repository gives the official implementation of KEPP:Why Not Use Your Textbook?
 Knowledge-Enhanced Procedure Planning of Instructional Videos (CVPR 2024 - Under Review)